Testy911cody/house-games/DEPLOY_NOW.md

 2. **Use the token when pushing:**
    - When Git asks for password, paste your token instead
    - Username: your GitHub username
-   - Password: paste the token
+   - Password: paste the token (keep it secret - never commit it to Git!)

 **Method 3: Using GitHub CLI (gh)**